About the ASH Agenda

 Today, the research community looks to emerging technologies and tools in the areas of precision medicine, epigenetics, gene therapies, immunotherapy, and regenerative medicine to identify areas that have strong potential to make a dramatic impact on patient care across a range of diseases.

 The ASH Agenda for Hematology Research serves as a roadmap for the prioritization of research support across the hematology community, including recommendations for dedicated resources from funding agencies and foundations that will equip researchers today and in the future to make practice-changing discoveries.
 These specific and critically important research questions must be answered to gain insights that will launch the field into the next generation of therapies for hematologic conditions.
+The Agenda is updated periodically (most recently in December 2017) and is designed to be a living document.
+ASH encourages everyone in the hematology community to use the ASH Agenda for Hematology Research as a resource and consider citing it in publications, grant applications, or other efforts.

 back to top